onefoursix/streamsets_jolt_transforms/README.md

 The project's example JSON input, output, and spec files have been taken directly from the Jolt project's [Getting Started](https://github.com/bazaarvoice/jolt/blob/master/gettingStarted.md) file.

+Thanks to Jean-Marie.Bertoncelli@ibm.com for recommending the use of Groovy's JsonSlurper rather than needing to import the Jolt json-utils.

 ### Prerequisites

 - Maven is needed to build the Jolt jar file